RobotecAI/ROSCon2023Demo/README.md

 The Gems are open to your contributions!

 ### RGL Gem (Optional)
-Optionally, especially when intending to run more robots or change their lidar to a higher resolution one, you can enable and use Robotec GPU Lidar Gem (RGL Gem).
+Optionally, especially when intending to run more robots or change their lidar sensors to higher resolution ones, you can enable and use Robotec GPU Lidar Gem (RGL Gem).
 Please follow the instructions in the [RGL Gem repository](https://github.com/RobotecAI/o3de-rgl-gem), register it (see above) and enable it within the project.
 After that, change the OTTO 600 prefab so that both front and back lidars use the GPU lidar (use combo box to select it).